 If you are addicted to prescription drugs, your addiction probably did not begin because you started searching through someone’s medicine cabinet or buying drugs on the street.
 Different paths may lead to prescription medication addiction.

 Oftentimes, prescription drugs are offered to you by a friend or relative.
-Mayo Clinic says abuse may begin with taking someone else’s medication to solve ordinary aches and pains.
+Abuse may begin by taking someone else’s medication to solve ordinary aches and pains.

 There are other ways to fall into addiction as well.
 You may have a prescription but take a higher dosage than ordered by your doctor, take it a different way such as crushing and snorting, or simply take it to get high.
 The euphoria associated with certain prescription drugs, says NIDA, is “one of the main reasons people abuse them.”